 The Foundation recognizes contributions for the fair value of services received where the services require specialized skills, are provided by individuals possessing these skills and represent services that would have been purchased had they not been donated.
-The estimated amount of donated services rendered to the Foundation for the year ended June 30, 2020 was \$129,250.
-The Foundation has also received the use of facilities for the year ended June 30, 2020 valued at \$5,000.
+The estimated amount of donated services rendered to the Foundation for the years ended June 30, 2021 and 2020 were \$0 and \$129,250, respectively.
+The Foundation has also received the use of facilities for the years ended June 30, 2021 and 2020, valued at \$0 and \$5,000, respectively.
 These amounts have been reported as in-kind donations and as an expense in the statement of activities and changes in net assets.

 Donated investments are recorded as contributions at their estimated fair values at the date of donation.
+The Foundation received donated investments in the amount of \$503,235 and \$0 for the years ended June 30, 2021 and 2020, respectively.